raspberrypilearning/encoded-art/en/step_4.md

 ---
 title: I'm getting an error about `randint` or `seed`
 ---
-Make sure you have imported `randint` and `seed` from the `random` library at the top of your script: `from random import randint, seed`
+Make sure you have imported `randint` and `seed` from the `random` library at the top of your script: `from random import randint, seed`.

 --- /collapse ---